-Health status correlates better with exercise tolerance than with resting measurements (Wasserman, 1997).
-Cardiopulmonary exercise testing (CPET) is an objective, non-invasive assessment of the integrated physiologic interaction of cardiovascular, pulmonary and muscle systems under load.
-Information supplied by this method could potentially identify the causative reasons which underlay exercise intolerance, overall functional capacity and allow a prediction on how an individual might respond to stress, for example undergoing major surgery.
+Health status correlates better with physiological measures assessed during exercise than with the same measures taken at rest (Wasserman 1997).
+Cardiopulmonary exercise testing (CPET) is an objective, non-invasive assessment of the integrated physiologic interaction of cardiovascular, pulmonary, and muscle systems under load.
+Information supplied by this method might identify the causative reasons which underlay exercise intolerance and overall functional capacity, allowing a prediction of how an individual might respond to stress, for example, undergoing major surgery.

-During CPET an array of physiological variables are recorded, the key clinical variables are maximal oxygen consumption (VO2max), oxygen consumption at anaerobic threshold (AT) and work rate (WR) which an individual is capable of producing.
-The AT is a non-volitional variable which is thought not to be affected by patient's effort or any learning effect.
+During CPET, an array of physiological variables is obtained and the most clinically important being a maximal oxygen consumption (VO2max), oxygen consumption at anaerobic threshold (AT) and work rate (WR), which an individual can reach during incremental exercise.
+More to the point, the AT is a non-volitional variable, which is thought not to be affected by the patient's effort or any learning effect that makes it less biassed.
 There are two main approaches to assessing exercise capacity using CPET: treadmill and cycle ergometer-based tests.
-In both cases a range of physiologic variables are measured continuously as the patient undertakes a pre-defined incremental exercise protocol.
-Measured variables include: blood pressure, electrocardiogram (ECG), spirography, tissue oxygen saturation and inhaled/exhaled gas analysis.
-These enable a calculation of variables such as oxygen consumption (VO2) (American Thoracic and American College of Chest, 2003).
-The main domains of CPET usage are identifying the cause of exercise limitation and as a predictive tool of unfavourable outcomes and as method for pre, intra and post-operative management among patients with serious comorbidities or prior to elective major surgeries (Andres Porras et al., 2017); (Older et al., 1993); (Knight. et al., 2014); (Levett et al., 2018);
+In both cases, the range of physiologic variables is measured continuously as the patient undertakes a pre-defined incremental exercise protocol.
+Measured variables include blood pressure, electrocardiogram (ECG), spirography, tissue oxygen saturation and inhaled/exhaled gas analysis.
+These enable a calculation of variables such as oxygen consumption (VO2) (American Thoracic and American College of Chest 2003).
+The main domains of CPET usage are identifying the cause of exercise limitation and as a predictive tool of unfavourable outcomes and as a method for pre, intra and post-operative management among patients with serious comorbidities before elective major surgeries (Andres Porras et al. 2017); (Older et al. 1993); (Knight. et al. 2014); (Levett et al. 2018);